State-mandated PFML

 Private plan option: Employers can choose the state plan or an insured or self-insured plan, which must at least equal the provisions of the state plan.

 Job protection: None.
-However, another leave that provides job protection, such as FMLA or New Jersey Family Leave Act, may run concurrently with NJ TDI/FLI.
+However, another leave that provides job protection, such as Federal FMLA or New Jersey Family Leave Act, may run concurrently with NJ TDI/FLI.

 What Voya offers:

-• Fully Insured options offered
+• Fully Insured options offered (TDI only)

 • Administrative Services Only Private Plans (only offered matching state equivalent plans - no enhancements) (FLI only)